-- The practice had clear systems to manage risk so that safety incidents were less likely to happen.
-When incidents did happen, the practice learned from them and improved their processes. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
-It ensured that care and treatment was delivered according to evidence-based guidelines. - Staff involved and treated patients with compassion, kindness, dignity and respect. - Patients found the appointment system easy to use and reported that they were able to access care when they needed it. - There was a strong focus on continuous learning and improvement at all levels of the organisation.
-The practice embraced technological change to meet challenges.
-For example, on the new digital inclusion project which educated patients in using online services such as appointment booking, repeat prescriptions and patient summary records. - Feedback to the practice management had been acted upon; such as carrying out a survey on the number of annual health checks on patients with learning disabilities (LD).
-The practice had acted on these findings and introduced signage which was dementia friendly, learning disability friendly and child friendly throughout the practice.
+- The practice had systems to manage risk in the majority of areas so that safety incidents were less likely to happen.
+However, we identified gaps in safeguarding and emergency equipment procedures which required improvement. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
+It ensured that care and treatment was delivered according to evidence- based guidelines. - Staff involved and treated patients with compassion, kindness, dignity and respect. - Patients found the appointment system easy to use and reported that they were able to access care when they needed it. - There was a strong focus on continuous learning and improvement at all levels of the organisation. - The practice was a yellow fever vaccination centre.